 Under the rules, airlines must communicate clearly to you.
 They must:

-- provide regular status updates during delays, and
+- provide regular status updates during delays

-If your flight is rescheduled, delayed or cancelled
+If your flight is delayed

 – Tina, Burnaby